 Do you want an ice maker that creates 35 pounds of ice per day, or would you be satisfied with a machine that cranks out about eight ounces at a time?

 If your goal is to make enough ice for a large party, a small-capacity machine with an eight-ounce output would necessitate frequent ice transfers to other containers.
 For some party hosts, that would be a nuisance.
 A large-capacity machine that makes 35 pounds of ice per day would require fewer ice transfers, if any.

-Do you want a machine with handles that's lightweight and easy to ferry around?
-Or do you plan to create a permanent space for your ice maker on your counter top?
+Do you want a lightweight machine with handles that you can easily ferry around?
+Or do you plan to create a permanent space for your ice maker on your countertop?

 The truth is, not all “portable” ice makers are easy to move from one place to another.
 Before buying, be sure to investigate any “ease of transport” features that would make your life easier — or harder.

 For example, models with compressor freezer technology tend to weigh 30 pounds or more.
 Generally speaking, they’re the heaviest on the market.
 Smaller units weigh less, but their output may lag behind the competition.

 The typical ice maker produces conical, bullet-shaped cubes with a hollow interior.
 This type of ice is perfectly acceptable for cooling beverages and packing food, but it lacks the clarity and density that some people prefer in their adult beverages.